Science

 • The Physics department organises several trips, lectures at the Institute of Education for both GCSE and A Level student’s as well as a trip to CERN, Geneva.

-• Students can join the Astronomy Society and make use of our school Astronomical telescope as well as our solar telescope.
+• Students can complete GCSE Astronomy and make use of our school Astronomical telescope as well as our solar telescope.
 This includes daytime observations of the Sun at high magnification using our Herschel wedge.

 • The department has helped pupils organise summer school activities between Years 11, 12 and 13.
 Examples include the “Headstart” engineering courses at university.
-The Year 13 students take part in the Physics Olympiad competition and Year 11 students take the Physics Challenge.
+Across the years students take part in the Physics Olympiad Challenges.

 • Across science, we offer a wealth of extracurricular opportunities.

-Girls in all years may attend lunchtime sessions working towards CREST Awards or take part in one-off events such as Engineering challenges, British Science Week, Dissection club, Biology Week, Biomedical Society and Astronomy Club nights.
+Girls in all years may attend lunchtime sessions working towards CREST Awards or take part in one-off events such as Engineering challenges, British Science Week, Dissection club, Biology Week, Biomedical Society and Astronomy GCSE.

 We have a STEM book review challenge for girls across all year groups to read STEM-related books; reviews are entered into a drawing each half term.